 On this page you can choose the properties that will be remembered automatically for each file or URL.
 By default KPlayer remembers the video aspect ratio, audio delay and subtitle delay.

-This is the amount by which a setting like volume or contrast will change when you use commands like Increase Volume or Decrease Contrast on the Player menu.
+This is the amount by which a setting like volume or contrast will change when you use commands like or on the menu.

 This option allows you to choose the video or audio output that MPlayer will use.
 The recommended outputs are XVideo for video and ALSA for audio.